realworldocaml/book/en/compiler-output-formats.md

 `mli` file can then be generated as described above, and the exported functions documented.

-If you're writing code that spans multiple files, then it's easier to start by writing all the `mli` signatures and checking that they type check with each other.
-Once the signatures are in place, you can write the implementations with the confidence that they will all glue together correctly with no cyclic dependencies.
+If you're writing code that spans multiple files though, it's sometimes easier to start by writing all the `mli` signatures and checking that they type check against each other.
+Once the signatures are in place, you can write the implementations with the confidence that they'll all glue together correctly with no cyclic dependencies between the modules.

 As with any such stylistic debate, you should experiment with which system works best for you.
 Everyone agrees on one thing though: no matter what order